Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 Notre Dame Stats and Trends

-- In Notre Dame's seven games this year, it has four wins against the spread.
+- Notre Dame has played seven games, with four wins against the spread.

-- The Fighting Irish have covered the spread twice this season when favored by 3.5 points or more (in four chances).
+- The Fighting Irish have been favored by 3.5 points or more four times this season and have covered the spread in two of them.

 - Notre Dame's games this year have hit the over four times in seven opportunities (57.1%).

-- This year, the Fighting Irish rack up just 2.1 more points per game (31) than the Tar Heels give up (28.9).
+- The Fighting Irish score 31 points per game, comparable to the 28.9 per matchup the Tar Heels allow.

-- Notre Dame is 3-2 against the spread and 5-0 overall in games when it records more than 28.9 points.
+- Notre Dame is 3-2 against the spread and 5-0 overall this season when the team puts up more than 28.9 points.

-- The Fighting Irish rack up just nine fewer yards per game (370), than the Tar Heels allow per contest (379).
+- The Fighting Irish collect just nine fewer yards per game (370), than the Tar Heels allow per outing (379).

-- Notre Dame is 2-2 against the spread and 4-0 overall when the team piles up more than 379 yards.
+- Notre Dame is 2-2 against the spread and 4-0 overall when the team churns out more than 379 yards.

-- The Fighting Irish have turned the ball over 11 times this season, one more turnover than the Tar Heels have forced (10).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.